Speed Summary: Sapiens – A Brief History of Humankind

 Sapiens is perhaps not as impressive as the book that inspired it, Jared Diamond’s epic and influential Guns, Germs and Steel, but it is more accessible and it perhaps more immediately useful for anyone researching or innovating for humans.
 The big takeout for us at Brand Genetics is that human-centric insight and innovation is about understanding humans as myth-makers as well as memory-makers.
 Without these twin insights, very little that humans do, makes any sense at all.

 As qualitative researchers, we love the idea of researching ‘intersubjectives’, the shared myths people use to make sense of the world and guide their action.
-Similarly, Harari’s insight that to understand people, you have to understand not what they want or do, but what they are not allowed to want or do, opens up interesting avenues of research.
+Similarly, Harari’s insight that to understand people, you have to understand not what they want or what they do, but what they are not allowed to want or do, opens up interesting avenues of research.
 Thinking of brands as shared myths is also a useful starting point for investigation.
-And the idea that people will be happy with an innovation only when it beats their expectations is, whilst not new, a powerful reminder of the central role of expectations in insight and innovation.
+And the idea that people will be happy with innovation only when it beats their expectations is, whilst not new, a powerful reminder of the central role of expectations in insight and innovation.